Alex Van Halen: Early life

 Van Halen was born in Amsterdam.
 The family name in Dutch is van Halen (with lower-case 'v') and is pronounced in Dutch as [vɑn ˈɦaːlə(n)].
 His Dutch father, Jan van Halen (1920–1986), was an accomplished jazz saxophonist and clarinetist.
 His mother, Eugenia van Beers (1914–2005), was an Indo (Eurasian) from Rangkasbitung, Dutch East Indies (now Indonesia).
 Alex spent his early years in Nijmegen in the east of the Netherlands.
 The family moved to Pasadena, California, in 1962.
+The Dutch prefix "van" was capitalized by Alex's parents during the family's immigration to the US.
 Alex and his brother Eddie became naturalized U.S. citizens.

 Both brothers were trained as classical pianists during childhood.
 Although Alex is known as a professional drummer, he began his musical aspirations as a guitarist, with his brother Eddie taking up drums.
 While Eddie was delivering newspapers to pay for his drum kit, Alex would practice playing on them.
 After spending some time playing Eddie's drum kit, Alex became more skilled than Eddie was as a drummer.
 After Eddie heard Alex's mastery of The Surfaris drum solo in the song "Wipe Out", he decided to learn to play the electric guitar.
 Alex was influenced by Budgie drummer Ray Phillips.

-Alex, Eddie and three other boys formed their first band when they were in the fourth grade, calling themselves The Broken Combs; they performed at lunchtime at Hamilton Elementary School in Pasadena, California.
+Alex, Eddie and three other boys formed their first band, calling themselves "The Broken Combs", while attending Hamilton Elementary School in Pasadena, in which Alex played saxophone.
+When Eddie was in the fourth grade, they performed at lunchtime at the school.

 In 1971, Van Halen graduated from Pasadena High School.
 He then took classes in music theory, scoring, composition and arranging at Pasadena City College for a short while.
 While there, Alex met Michael Anthony and David Lee Roth.
 They formed the band Mammoth, and Alex, along with the others, left Pasadena City College.